You Gotta Serve Somebody

 Sen. John McCain's vision for national service is somewhat closer to James's"moral equivalent of war."
 In October 2001 McCain called for a quasi-militarized domestic national service corps as a way to address a"spiritual crisis in our national culture."
 What Senator McCain envisions is, well, rather creepy -- a sort of jackbooted Politics of Meaning.

 McCain praises City Year, an AmeriCorps initiative operating in 13 cities:"City Year members wear uniforms, work in teams, learn public speaking skills, and gather together for daily calisthenics, often in highly public places such as in front of city hall."
 He also endorses the National Civilian Community Corps,"a service program consciously structured along military lines," in which enrollees"not only wear uniforms and work in teams… but actually live together in barracks on former military bases."
-McCain calls for expanding these two initiatives and"spread[ing] their group-cohesion techniques to other AmeriCorps programs."comments powered by Disqus
+McCain calls for expanding these two initiatives and"spread[ing] their group-cohesion techniques to other AmeriCorps programs."

 Jonathan Dresner - 4/29/2004